develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

   end
 {% endhighlight %}

-## Let's measure them all for once!
+## Let's measure them all at once!

 And not only once, but some ten thousand times!
 Namely, it turns out that if you measure something like this once or twice or thrice,